History of Tennessee in Timeline

 Between 2000 and 2010, Tennessee's Hispanic population grew by 134.2%, the third-highest rate of any state.

-In 2012, the Mississippi Band of Choctaw Indians placed 79 acres (32 ha) in Henning into federal trust, which is governed directly by the tribe.
+In 2012, the Mississippi Band of Choctaw Indians placed 79 acres in Henning into federal trust, which is governed directly by the tribe.

-In 2014, the Tennessee General Assembly created the Tennessee Promise, which allows in-state high school graduates to enroll in two-year post-secondary education programs such as associate degrees and certificates at community colleges and trade schools in Tennessee tuition-free.
+In 2014, the Tennessee General Assembly created the Tennessee Promise, a tuition-free program for in-state high school graduates enrolling in two-year post-secondary education programs.

 2015: Cleanup of Kingston Fossil Plant Spill Completed

-In 2015, the cleanup of the industrial waste spill at TVA's Kingston Fossil Plant that occurred on December 23, 2008, was completed at a cost of more than $1 billion.
+In 2015, the cleanup was completed of the industrial waste spill that occurred at TVA's Kingston Fossil Plant; the cleanup cost over $1 billion.

 2016: Nashville Surpasses Memphis in Population